Legal Industry Employment Info

 Now more than ever attorneys need all the help they can get when seeking a job.
 To that end, we put together a list of resources for attorneys at any level of their career looking for a job.
 Whether you graduated from law school yesterday or have 20 years experience in the legal field, we provide tips to help you land that next job.

 We know that finding work as an attorney can be challenging.
 Given the shortage of legal work, you want to make sure you perfect your application, resume, and brush up on your interview skills.

 Find out more by visiting us often.
 If you're an attorney and wish to contribute helpful information and insight for your fellow counselors, please submit it via our contact info.

 If you're looking for a career in personal injury, you're not alone.
 Personal injury attorneys can handle various types of cases including car accidents, motorcycle accidents, dog bites, pedestrian accident, or medical malpractice cases.
-You may choose to handle only one type of case.
-San Diego injury attorney Curtis Quay began his legal career defending insurance companies against accident claims.
+You may choose to handle only one type of case, like a burn injury attorney.
+Curtis Quay began his legal career defending insurance companies against accident claims.